firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/Interview-Gabriela-Damián-Miravete.md

 **What did you expect being part of the Initiative would be like?
 How did your experience compare with that expectation?**

-It was way more than I've expected.
+It was way more than I expected.
 I thought it´d be a brief encounter with a community I love and admire but I don't belong to, and suddenly, I am part of that community!
 Because the gates were really open, not for just a few days, but for a long time.
 I still can't believe it.

 **Tell us about one highlight moment of your WorldCon experience.**